LucaCanali/Miscellaneous/Spark_Notes/Tools_Spark_Linux_FlameGraph.md

 ```

 ### FlameGraph and Async JVM stack profiling for Spark on YARN
-How to trace one executor, example:
+Profile one executor, example:
  - First, find the executor hostname and pid, for example use Spark WebUI or run `sc.getExecutorMemoryStatus`
- - WIth `ps` or `jps -v` find pid of the executor process, on YARN Spark 3.0 uses the class`YarnCoarseGrainedExecutorBackend`,
+ - With `ps` or `jps -v` find pid of the executor process, on YARN Spark 3.0 uses the class`YarnCoarseGrainedExecutorBackend`,
   on Spark 2.4 is instead `CoarseGrainedExecutorBackend`
  - Profile the executor pid as detailed above

 ### FlameGraph and Async JVM stack profiling for Spark on Kubernetes
-How to trace one executor, example:
+How to profile one executor, example:
- - Identify a pod to trace `kubectl get pods -n yournamspace`
+ - Identify a Kubernetes pod to profile `kubectl get pods -n yournamspace`
  - copy async profiler from driver to executor:
  `kubectl cp async-profiler-1.6 <pod_name_here>:/opt/spark/work-dir`
  - run profiler as described above, in `-e wall` or `-e itimer` mode